Last updated on April 24th, 2018 at 12:00 pm

 - Schedule for routine maintenance and maps to the appropriate dealership.

-- warranty and insurance information (copies in the vehicle as well).
+- warranty and insurance information (copies were in the vehicle as well).

 - Legal documents entitling us to use the vehicle.

-If you have more questions about house sitting, I wrote a detailed post with answers to 20 of the most popular questions we are asked on the subject.
-You can check it out here.
+If you have more questions about house sitting, I wrote a detailed post with answers to 20 of the most popular house sitting questions we are asked.

 For a more detailed guide to house sitting please feel free to sign up for our free e-course.